axelvaldez/radical-companies/_posts/3-fiat-model/competition/2023-01-13-lazy-greedy-cowardly.markdown

 -->

 <h1>Let&rsquo;s Compete</h1>
- <p>We have learned this throughout our lives, just by watching the &ldquo;successful&rdquo; adults around us.
+ <p>We have learned this throughout our lives, just by watching the &ldquo;successful&rdquo; adults around us.</p>
  <ul>
   <li>Raising your voice to signal others to <span class="_quotespan">shut up!</span></li>
   <li>Interrupt to establish dominance.</li>